Simpler payments for modern service businesses

 The impact of inefficient MSP recurring billing goes beyond delayed cash.
 It directly affects margins, operational efficiency, and client experience.

 One of the most overlooked issues is payment processing cost.
-Many MSPs absorb 2 to 3 percent in credit card fees without visibility into how much margin they are losing over time.
+Many MSPs absorb 2–3% in credit card fees without visibility into how much margin they are losing over time.
 Across hundreds of invoices, that becomes a significant financial drag.

 Operationally, disconnected systems create friction.
 Tools like ConnectWise manage service delivery, while QuickBooks or Xero handle accounting.
 When payment platforms are not tightly integrated, teams are forced into manual reconciliation, increasing the risk of errors and delays.

 This is where automation makes a measurable difference.
-According to the Institute of Finance and Management (IOFM, 2024), companies using automated AR workflows reduce Days Sales Outstanding by 15 to 25 percent and cut manual collection labor by up to 40 percent.
+According to the Institute of Finance and Management (IOFM, 2024), companies using automated AR workflows reduce Days Sales Outstanding by 15–25% and cut manual collection labor by up to 40%.

 For MSPs, that translates into faster collections, fewer administrative hours, and more predictable cash flow.
 Instead of chasing payments, teams can focus on client delivery and growth.